chipsalliance/firrtl-spec/spec.md

 ## Signed Integers from Literal Bits

-Similar to unsigned integers, a literal signed integer can alternatively be created given a string representing its bit representation and an optional bit width.
+Similar to unsigned integers, a literal signed integer can alternatively be created given a string literal representing its bit representation and an optional bit width.

 The bit representation contains a binary, octal or hex indicator, followed by an optional sign, followed by the value.